deepbiolab/system-monitor.cpp/dev/02-advanced-oop/note.md

 };
 ```

-This specification tells both the compiler and the human programmer that the purpose of this function is to override a virtual function.
-The compiler will verify that a function specified as `override` does indeed override some other virtual function, or otherwise the compiler will generate an error.
+This specification **tells both the compiler and the human programmer** that the **purpose of this function is to override a virtual function**.
+The **compiler will verify** that a function specified as `override` does **indeed override some other virtual function**, or otherwise the compiler will generate an error.

-Specifying a function as `override` is [good practice](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rh-override), as it empowers the compiler to verify the code, and communicates the intention of the code to future users.
+Specifying a function as **`override` is [good practice](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rh-override),** as it empowers the compiler to verify the code, and communicates the intention of the code to future users.

-### Example: Override
+#### Example: Override

 In this exercise, you will build two [vehicle motion models](http://www.cs.cmu.edu/~motionplanning/reading/PlanningforDynamicVeh-1.pdf), and override the `Move()` member function.